hd9/aspnet-microservices/README.md

 * **Payment**: simulates a _fake_ payment store
 * **Shipping**: simulates a _fake_ shipping store

+## Third-party tools included in this project
+Of course, we could (and should!) have some fun with 3rd party tool.
+Included in this project you'll have:

+* **Grafana**: a multi-platform open source analytics and interactive visualization web application.
+It provides charts, graphs, and alerts for the web when connected to supported data sources.
+* **Prometheus**: a systems monitoring and alerting toolkit
+* **cadvisor**: provides container users an understanding of the resource usage and performance characteristics of their running containers.
+  It is a running daemon that collects, aggregates, processes, and exports information about running containers.
+* **MySQL** Admin: tool to manage our MySQL databases
+* **Mongo Express**: tool to manage our Mongo db
+* **RabbitMQ** dashboard: tool to manage our RabbitMQ service
+* **Redis Commander**: tool to manage our Redis instance

 # Info for developers
 On this section we'll list the essentials on how to modify